VEDANTA - JUST ANOTHER STORY?

 As seen by this example of a curriculum, there is a sequence to how Vedanta and the truth is unfolded.
 It’s by this process that—if both student and teacher are qualified—there are no questions left unanswered and the nature of experience is explained.
-As mentioned from the beginning, Vedanta is a complete teaching that includes a psychology (the person), cosmology (the world), and theology (God).
+As mentioned from the beginning, Vedanta is a complete teaching that includes a psychology (the person), a cosmology (the world), and a theology (God).
 All of these topics resolve into a fourth factor that Vedanta reveals as the core of its teachings—non-dual awareness.

 So, to conclude, how do we know Vedanta works and is not just another story?
 The primary evidence is that once we have understood the teachings well, all further seeking ceases.
-Our appetite for new philosophies and spiritual experiences dissipate.
+Our appetite for new philosophies and spiritual experiences dissipates.
 In short, we feel satisfied—full.
 We will also see old attachments and tendencies fall away—sometimes effortlessly, sometimes with much work.
 Life will still be appreciated for what it is—a temporary and fleeting experience—but will no longer be chased after or feared.

 In summary, Vedanta isn’t a story because: